pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 the tree control provides access to options that are related to the node under which they are displayed.

-* Use the plus sign (+) to the left of a node name to expand a segment of the tree control.
-* Use the minus sign (-) to the left of a node name to close that node.
+* Click the *Reset all preferences* button to restore all preferences to their default values.

 The Browser Node
 ****************